Thousands gather for funeral of top Kurdish lawyer

 Elci's killing was likely to fuel further unrest in Turkey's mostly Kurdish southeast.

-A curfew had been called in the Sur district of Diyarbakir where the killing took place.
-On Sunday security forces continued operations to drive back the youth wing of the PKK, removing barricades and trenches, with occasional gunfire and explosions heard.
+A curfew had been called in the Sur district of Diyarbakir where the killing took place and security forces conducted operations to drive back the youth wing of the PKK.

 Members of the Diyarbakir's Bar Association stood in front of the hospital from where the body was taken, holding a banned which said "We will not forget you," in Turkish and Kurdish.